Expert-Token Resonance MoE: Bidirectional Routing with Efficiency Affinity-Driven Active Selection: Method

 The MoE architecture, based on the Transformer framework, efficiently scales up model size with low computational overhead, benefiting from two primary structures: a sparse gating network for routing tokens and expert networks for processing specific token categories.
-The sparse gating network determines the expert to which a token will be sent.

 We consider the supervised classification for brevity where the training samples are $\{ (\vx^{(i)}, y_i) \}_{i=1}^N \sim \gD$.
 Each training sample $\vx^\top = (\vx_1^\top, \dots, \vx_s^\top) \in \sR^{sd}$ has $s$ tokens with token feature $\vx_i \in \sR^d, \forall i \in [s]$, and label $y \in \sN^+$.
 The objective is to learn the map of $\vx$ to the corresponding $y$.
 The general MoE structure are formulated as